 Sources: ICRC, Regulated water and sewerage services prices 2018-23, final report 1, May 2018; IPART, Review of our WACC method, final report, February 2018; ESC, Melbourne Water's 2021 water price review, guidance paper, November 2019; ESCOSA, SA Water Regulatory Determination, final determination, June 2020.

 5.5.3 Term of debt

-We consider that the term of debt should be 10 years, which is in step with the views adopted by other Australian regulators (Table 7).
+Our preliminary view is that the term of debt should be 10 years, which is in step with the views adopted by other Australian regulators (Table 7).